cosmos/cosmos-sdk/STABLE_RELEASES.md

 means guaranteed by any quantifiable metric.
 It is a symbol of great trust of the community of this project.

-# 0.37

-The `0.37.x` release series will continue receiving bugfixes until the Cosmos Hub migrates to a newer release of the Cosmos-SDK.

-# 0.38

-Discontinued since **0.39.0** is published.

-# 0.39 - The Launchpad Release Series

-The **0.39 Launchpad** release series will be supported until 6 months after **0.40.0** is published.
-A fairly strict **bugfix-only** rule applies to pull requests that are requested to be included into a stable point-release.

 ## What pull requests will be included in stable point-releases

 Pull requests that fix bugs that fall in the following categories do not require a **Stable Release Exception** to be granted to be included in a stable point-release: